 • Enrollment Verification Letter (not needed while on OPT)

-• Resources: For students returning to the United States, make sure to view the Requirements for Air Travelers to the U.S. and International Travel Requirements and Recommendations
+• Resources: For students returning to the United States, make sure to view the International Travel Requirements from USCIS.

 • EAD Card